Louisa strachan - founder & director

 Right now you’ll mainly find Louisa closer to home as she takes The Song School into its next phase.
 She can also be found performing a night of acoustic Fleetwood Mac with local legend Darren Jones and singing with The Tempo Collective.

-NEIL THOMPSON - NON-EXECUTIVE DIrECTOR
+andrew reynolds - NON-EXECUTIVE DIrECTOR

 carla marshall - non-executive director